ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 # Discoverability

-**R7.1** RPP MAY include a bootstrap mechanism for helping clients to locate RPP available services, possible solutions include:
+**R7.1** RPP MAY include a bootstrap mechanism designed to allow clients to locate the network identifier for the RPP service of a registry operator, e.g. rpp.sidn.nl for the registry operator for the .nl ccTLD.

+Solutions may include:

 - IANA bootstrap Service Registry
 - DNS TXT records

-**R7.2** A discovery document MUST be made available in the well-known directory.
+**R7.2** The RPP server MUST publish a service discovery document in the well-known directory.
+This document contains required or useful information for a client in order for the client to be able to generate correct RPP requests.
+The information may contain, but is not limited to:

+- Available services,
+- Used Extensions
+- Versions used for services and extensions
+- Environment name (production, test ...)
+- Server datetime
+- Maintenance notices
+- ...

 > [Issue #8](https://github.com/ietf-wg-rpp/rpp-requirements/issues/8)

 **R7.3** Server provided functionality, such as the set of supported profiles, languages or extensions, MUST discoverable using the discovery document.